 Originator: Nathaniel G. Plant

-National Assessment of Hurricane-Induced Coastal Erosion Hazards: Mid-Atlantic Coast
+National Assessment of Hurricane-Induced Coastal Erosion Hazards: Southeast Atlantic

 Geospatial_Data_Presentation_Form: vector digital data

-To provide data on the probability of hurricane-induced coastal erosion hazards for the Mid-Atlantic coast.
+To provide data on the probability of hurricane-induced coastal erosion hazards for the Southeast Atlantic coast.

 Currentness_Reference: Publication date

 None planned, however future updates and post-storm analyses are anticipated.

 Theme_Keyword_Thesaurus: USGS Metadata Identifier

 Theme_Keyword: U.S. Geological Survey

 Theme_Keyword: St. Petersburg Coastal and Marine Science Center

 Theme_Keyword: Coastal and Marine Geology Program